 Chondroblastoma can affect people of all ages.
 But, it’s most common in children and young adults.
 It’s also more common in males than females.

 Symptoms of chondroblastoma may vary depending on the location of the tumor.
-The following are the most common symptoms:
+The most common symptoms include:

 The symptoms may look like other medical conditions or problems.
 Always talk with your healthcare provider for a diagnosis.